numpy/numpy/doc/source/user/c-info.reduction-loop-tutorial.rst

         }

         /*
-         * The reduce machinery points each out_i at the same memory as the
+         * Reads the running accumulators acc_i and writes the new ones to
-         * matching acc_i (with stride 0), so this both reads the running
+         * out_i.
+For reduce these are the same memory, for accumulate out_i
-         * accumulators and writes the new ones.
+         * is the next element of the output.
          */
         static int
         double_minimummaximum_reduce_loop(PyArrayMethod_Context *NPY_UNUSED(context),